By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

 A: On the second page of Google.

-Search Engine Optimization, or SEO, is all about getting your website to the top of search results (on search engines like Bing, or Google)… because the higher your page ranks, the more visitors you will get.
+Search Engine Optimization, or SEO, is all about getting your website to the top of search results (on search engines like Bing, or Google)… because the higher your page ranks, the more visitors you’ll get.

 - Telling Search Engines what your pages are about

-- Giving your users the best experience possible
+- Giving your website users the best experience possible

 It’s a vast and complicated topic, but a critical to cleaning business owners because of your local competition.